 Welcome to Nic's Fix!

 Thanks to ouitmenick's guide, a clean, non-destructive way to get in was found!
-Still, many issues were thought to be irrepairable, and no one was offering repairs...I sought to change that.
+Still, many issues were unsolved, and no one was offering repairs...I sought to change that.

-Launched in 2022 as the world's first HomePod repair service, thousands have been sent in from all over for successful repairs, with countless more saved just from sharing our findings and methods!
+Launched in 2021 as the world's first Live HomePod repair service, thousands have been sent in from all over for successful repairs, with countless more saved from sharing our findings and methods!

 "I kept dreaming of a world I thought I'd never see.